hackerbay/interview/README.md

 Yes.
 We're NOT looking for part time employees.

+**Can I work with you if I'm a student?**

+No. ONLY work on these interview tasks if you have NO OTHER commitments.
+We have tried this before and this doesn't work.
+If you are a sudent, you should check out (HackerBay University)[https://hackerbayuniversity.com]

 **What do I need to work?**

 A solid laptop with a stable and a fast internet connection.
 That's quite about it.